scc-digitalhub/docs/user/docs/tasks/data.md

 ##### Read

-To read a dataitem you can use the `get_dataitem()` or `import_dataitem()` methods.
-The first one searches for the dataitem into the backend, the second one load it from a local yaml.
+To read a data item you can use the `get_dataitem()` or `import_dataitem()` methods.
+The first one searches for the data item into the backend, the second one load it from a local yaml.

 ###### Get

-The mandatory parameters are:
+Mandatory parameters are:

-- **`project`**: the project in which the dataitem will be created
+- **`project`**: the project in which the data item will be created

-The optional parameters are:
+Optional parameters are:

-- **`entity_name`**: to use the name of the dataitem as identifier.
-It returns the latest version of the dataitem
+- **`entity_name`**: to use the name of the data item as identifier.
+It returns the latest version of the data item.
-- **`entity_id`**: to use the uuid of the dataitem as identifier.
-It returns the specified version of the dataitem
+- **`entity_id`**: to use the uuid of the data item as identifier.
+It returns the specified version of the data item.
 - **`kwargs`**: keyword arguments passed to the client that comunicate with the backend

 Example: